Filipe-Eduardo-AC/Project-Solaceon/README.md

 # Project-Solaceon
-A project for the "Crossing Latitudes Game Jam"
+A project for the "Crossing Latitudes Game Jam": https://itch.io/jam/crossing-latitudes-2024

-https://itch.io/jam/crossing-latitudes-2024

 Made by: